 Barbara and her husband, Tom, love adventure travel, cooking, and their grandchildren, all of whom live in Nashville.

 A native Nashvillian, Miller Hunt graduated from Saint Cecilia Academy in 2006 before accomplishing what she considers the pinnacle of her life—four years as a Clemson University Tiger.
 Miller returned to Nashville to become a member of the charter class at Belmont University College of Law where she helped found the peer mentor program and Legal Aid Society.
-After graduating law school, Miller practiced civil litigation before finding her true calling as an estate planning and probate attorney with Elder Law of Nashville PLLC.
+After graduating law school, Miller practiced civil litigation before finding her true calling as an estate planning and probate attorney with Elder Law of Nashville PLC.

 Miller has had the privilege to serve on the Junior Advisory Board for Best Buddies of Middle Tennessee for the past 4 years, most recently serving as the board’s vice-chair.
 Miller comes from a background of philanthropy and community service -values instilled by her family.
 She brings this foundation into everything she does, continually seeking to “be a blessing” to her clients.